Nev-P/Nev-P/README.md

 # Hello!
 I'm Nev-P!!👩🏿‍💻👋🏿
-**`Python Lover and Ethical Hacker)`**
+**`Python Lover and Ethical Hacker`**

 🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸

-Hello, I'm Nevaeh McGee-Cassius.
-I have a Bachelor of Science in Criminal Justice and a minor in Cybersecurity from Adelphi University.
-As well as a completed Cybersecurity six-month boot camp certificate.
-I love to code because I feel I can help people in their daily lives.
-Such as creating games using Python for entertainment and creating beautiful websites with HTML and CSS for businesses.
-While pursuing my degree, I have found that coding can protect people from cyberattacks.
-With my Python, Linux, and other Cybersecurity tools, I want one day to create more tools to prevent cybercrime.
+Hello, I'm Nev-P. I am a lifelong learner who loves to put my all into something I find challenging.
+While pursuing my coding journey, with ups and downs, I have found coding to be fun.
+Because of this, I do not believe I will stop anytime soon.
+I do not have an end goal in mind of what I would like to create.
+However, I do know, with the knowledge I have with Python and Cybersecurity, I would like to create a program to help against cybercrime.

 - 🔭 I’m currently working on mastering Python & Linux 👩🏿‍💻
 - 🌱 I’m currently learning new coding languages 😊
 - ⚡ Fun fact: I love to play video games 📚🎮
+- 👍 Man, do I love Cryptography.

 🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸